Apoorb/Hive-SDC/Readme.txt

 ProcessVolDatFeb-VehClass.html: html file for ProcessVolDatFeb-VehClass.ipynb notebook
 Visualize-FebVol-VehClass.ipynb: Process the output data from ProcessVolDatFeb-VehClass.ipynb.
 Visualize the volume data and figure out how to handle missing data
 Visualize-FebVol-VehClass.html: html file for Visualize-FebVol-VehClass.ipynb
+WeatherAttributes_Hive.ipynb: Get the Weather (ATMOS and Surface) for 5 min intervals by sensors.
+MergeVolSpd_with_RWIS_dat.ipynb: Merge the volume and weather data.